-The External Review Visit features a NEASC team of 4-6 ACE visitors whose visit lasts four school days and results in a report commenting on the Learning Principles and on the school’s Major Learning Plans.
+The External Review Visit (ERV) features a NEASC team of 4-6 Accreditation Visitors, trained and appointed by NEASC, who spend four days at the school engaged in observations and structured conversations with the learning community.
+The ERV culminates in a report commenting on the Learning Principles and on the school’s Major Learning Plans.
 For schools accredited only by NEASC, we also require a Foundation Standards Update to be completed by the school and checked by the Visitors.
 For new applicants to be accredited only by NEASC, a Foundation Standards Visit is the first step.
 In Year 4 following the External Review Visit, the cycle continues with a Learning Principles Visit.

 What are the 4 C’s of ACE Accreditation, and what do they have to do with the process?